Skip to content

 Events

-All content in Nostr is represented as events - JSON objects containing:
+All content in Nostr is represented as events - JSON objects containing standardized fields:

 {